jessatech/BraintrustCLI/README.md

 ### "Project not found"
 **Solution:**
-- Verify you're using the correct project name
+- Verify you're using the correct project ID when selecting by ID.
 - Check that your API key has access to the project
 - Try selecting the project from the interactive menu instead